cap-js/docs/java/cqn-services/remote-services.md

 To learn more about how to build and run CQN queries, see sections [Building CQN Queries](../working-with-cql/query-api) and [Executing CQN Queries](../working-with-cql/query-execution).
 :::

-Keep in mind, that _Remote Services_ are simply clients to remote APIs.
+Keep in mind that _Remote Services_ are simply clients to remote APIs.
 CAP doesn't automatically forward CQN queries to these services.
 Developers need to explicitly call and use these _Remote Services_ in their code.
 However, as _Remote Services_ are based on the common CQN query APIs it's easy to use them in event handlers of your [Application Services](application-services).
 ::: warning